jakemayo254/heb-pizza-app/README.md

 # H-E-B Pizza App 🍕

-An Angular-based web application built as a coding challenge.
+An Angular-based web application built for a senior software engineer interview coding challenge.
 This project demonstrates a modern frontend stack with Dockerized deployment, Tailwind CSS styling, ESLint + Prettier for code quality, and Playwright for end-to-end testing.

 ---